Rogers Reviews and Plans

-Rogers has a variety of high speed internet plans, and they do not target clientele that browses or downloads lightly.
-Gonevoip will review all Rogers Home Internet plans along with the current monthly pricing;
+Rogers has a variety of high-speed internet plans, and they do not target clientele that browses or downloads lightly.
+Gonevoip shows below in review ALL of Rogers Home Internet plans along with the current monthly pricing;

-Focusing now on what Rogers calls Ignite 30 which provides users with a download speed of 30 Mbps and an upload speed of 5 Mbps.
-The usage limit is at 250 GBs per month.
-The total price for this plan costs $77.99 per month.
+Focusing now on what Rogers calls Ignite 500u which provides users with a download speed of 500 Mbps and an upload speed of 20 Mbps.
+The usage is unlimited.
+The total price for this plan costs $109.99 per month.
 In all honesty, this plan is way too pricey!.
-If we were to compare this plan to the 50 Mbps plan of Altima Telecom, which offers unlimited usage at a similar download speed or even higher we can assert that Rogers is charging way too much!
-The first three months ultimately save you $75.00 but that is quickly regained by Rogers due to the high pricing of their 30 mbps plan.
+If we were to compare this plan to the similar plan from Altima Telecom, or CIK Telecom whom also offers unlimited usage, and using the same network as Rogers!
+We can assert that Rogers is charging way too much

-Furthermore, we noticed that Rogers does not offer an unlimited usage time with the Ignite 30 plan.
-This is very disappointing due to the fact that whilst using such a fast connection, a 250 GB limit just does not accommodate the customer properly.
-Also the overage charges Rogers implements are by far the greatest we have seen of any service provider at $3 per GB!
+Furthermore, we noticed that Rogers does not offer an unlimited usage time with the Basic Internet 10 plan.
+This is very disappointing due to the fact that whilst using such a connection, a 100 GB limit just does not accommodate customers properly.
+Also the overage charges Rogers implements are by far the greatest we have seen of any service provider at $5 per GB!
 Many prominent service providers charge a mere $0.25 per GB, and quite a few have gone all unlimited.
-Opting into Rogers service will also cost an initial fee of $64.95 which includes the installation and activation fees.
-Rogers does have typical price reductions for 3 or 6 months if you are lucky to run into a promotion, but we have not accounted for those here as in the end, what matter is the final price.
+Opting for Rogers Home Internet service will also cost an initial fee of $79.95 which includes the installation and activation fees.
+Rogers does have typical price reductions for 3 or 6 months if you are lucky to run into a promotion, but we have not accounted for those here as in the end, what matters is the final price.

-Rogers home internet is very popular due to a perceived as high-quality though that is more of a myth than anything actual or factual.
-It is very common to see on internet facebook groups or other forums groups Rogers resales agents offering incredibly low offers; only to lure customers to sign-in and then let Rogers jack-up prices shortly thereafter.
-Due to the experience and time in the market, Rogers has managed to create a strong infrastructure which is the backbone of Rogers Internet and Wireless data network.
-However, it can be said without a doubt that if one opts into Rogers internet service, very likely would be paying more money than it had opted for an independent service provider.
+Rogers's home internet is very popular due to a perceived as high-quality though that is more of a myth than anything actual or factual.
+It is very common to see on internet Facebook groups or other forums groups Rogers resales agents offering incredibly low offers; only to lure customers to sign-in and then let Rogers jack-up prices shortly thereafter.
+Due to the experience and time in the market, Rogers has managed to create a strong infrastructure which is the backbone of Rogers's Internet and Wireless data network.
+However, it can be said without a doubt that if one opts into Rogers's internet service, very likely would be paying more money than it had opted for an independent service provider.